mcu-tools/mcuboot/docs/readme-espressif.md

     - Zephyr RTOS - _WIP_
     - NuttX - _WIP_

-## Installing Requirements and Dependencies
+## Installing requirements and dependencies

 1. Install additional packages required for development with MCUboot:

 ```
-  cd ~/mcuboot  # or to your directory where mcuboot is cloned
+  cd ~/mcuboot  # or to your directory where MCUboot is cloned
   pip3 install --user -r scripts/requirements.txt
 ```